Mount Eliza

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Mount Eliza's median income among taxpayers is $61,130.
-The average income in the suburb is $105,186.
-Nationally, these figures are exceptionally high.
-In Greater Melbourne, the median income is $57,688 and the average is $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Mount Eliza would be approximately $66,173 (median) and $113,864 (average) as of September 2025.
-According to Census 2021 income data, household incomes in Mount Eliza rank at the 91st percentile ($2,547 weekly).
-Distribution data shows 29.2% of the population (5,562 individuals) fall within the $4000+ income range, differing from the broader area where the $1,500 - 2,999 category predominates at 32.8%.
-Economic strength is evident with 42.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+AreaSearch released postcode level ATO data for financial year 2023.
+Mount Eliza's median income among taxpayers was $61,130 with an average of $105,186.
+Nationally, these figures are exceptionally high compared to Greater Melbourne's median of $57,688 and average of $75,164.
+By September 2025, estimates based on Wage Price Index growth of 8.25% would be approximately $66,173 (median) and $113,864 (average).
+According to Census 2021 income data, household incomes rank at the 91st percentile with a weekly amount of $2,547.
+Distribution data shows that 29.2% of Mount Eliza's population falls within the $4000+ income range, unlike the broader area where the $1,500 - 2,999 category predominates at 32.8%.
+Economic strength is evident with 42.6% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 87.6% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income